johndpope/multimaker/README.md

 # Multi-Maker

 Inspired by recent "maker" projects such as Mario Maker and Mega Maker, this project continues the trend of specialized game content makers with "MM" abbreviations.
-No particular IP is being targeted, but the gameplay style should be similar to Metroid and the like.
+No particular franchise is being targeted, but the gameplay style should be similar to Metroid and the like.

 Asana: https://app.asana.com/0/523303564324416/list